 Hello everyone!
 How has everyone’s week been?

 Quite a controversial post coming your way now, but I would like to make clear that these are just my opinions that I felt the need to write about.
 So, what is this post all about you may wonder?
 The answer: alcohol.
 Don’t get me wrong, I’m not totally against drinking.
-I completely understand having a glass of wine with a meal on the weekend, and I myself am quite partial to a G&T on a Friday night as an end-of-week treat.
+I completely understand having a glass of wine with a meal on the weekend, and until recently, I was known to enjoy the odd Friday night G&T. Now, however, I have been without said G&T for over a month and honestly, it’s not bad.

-What I don’t get is all of this stuff (apologies in advance for this rant):
+What I don’t get about alcohol is all of this stuff (apologies in advance for this rant):

 Ok, rant over.
 I could go on, but I will save it for another post.